I don’t speak Japanese; can I still live and work in Japan?

-AEON requires a perfect command of the English language.
-Applicants from countries where English is not the native language (or not the only native language) must have a total of at least 10 years of education from schools where English is the primary mode of education, including a bachelor’s degree from an English speaking country.
+AEON requires a masterful command of the English language.
+Applicants from countries where English is not an officially recognized national language must have a total of at least 10 years of education from schools where English is the primary mode of education, including a bachelor’s degree from an English speaking country.

 I’ve just graduated and I have no teaching experience.
 Can I still teach in Japan?